vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

     path: ./examples/kubernetes/manifests
 ```

 Now apply the changes by generating a new set of YAML files:
-`yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`
+>`yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`

 ## Inject Comments

+Sometimes you would like to add some additional comments to denote why you did something.
+Additionally, to document what something used to be set to in case you want to restore it to a previous state later.

+There are other times where you want to add comments as annotations for another application's consumption.

+Yot **can** inject comments!

 ```yaml
 ---
 # injectComments.yaml